You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 If you’re successful at the application and interview stages, you’ll be committing to the course for a year.
 So it’s really important to make sure you thoroughly research the options and understand how your degree class, course type and subject preference can influence your options for funding.

-If you’re thinking of teaching maths, physics, chemistry, computing, languages or design and technology, but you’re unsure if you have the right subject knowledge, remember that you might be eligible for a subject knowledge enhancement (SKE) course.
+If you’re thinking of teaching maths, physics, chemistry, computing, languages, biology, geography or design and technology, but you’re unsure if you have the right subject knowledge, remember that you might be eligible for a subject knowledge enhancement (SKE) course.
 These can be full-time, part-time, or delivered in parallel with your teacher training course – there are also bursaries available to support you during an SKE course.

 Individual training providers can advise on what support may be available based on your circumstances, including SKE options – so it’s worth contacting them about this before applying.